Yi Guanshan

 (Return)

-Guanshan could be the name of a specific frontier region mountain pass but, as mentioned above, the title could also be translated simply as Moon over a Mountain Pass.
+The "Guanshan" of the title could be the name of a specific frontier region mountain pass (as well as one on the island of Taiwan).
+However, as mentioned above, this title could also be translated simply as Moon over a Mountain Pass.
 And although old poems of this title usually concern soldiers on the frontier separated from their loved ones at home, that does not seem to have been the intention here.

-As a qin melody title Guanshan Yue seems to survive as a printed melody only from the Meian Qinpu (1931), a handbook consisting of melodies taught by Wang Binlu (1867 - 1921).
-There are, in fact, at least two possible hand-copied predecessors, but their authenticity is somewhat in doubt:
+As a qin melody title Guanshan Yue seems to survive as a printed melody only from the Meian Qinpu (1931; see QQJC XXIX/203), a handbook consisting of melodies taught by Wang Binlu (1867 - 1921).
+There are, in fact, at least two possible hand-copied predecessors, but the authenticity of their dates is somewhat in doubt:

 1. The tablature at right from Longyinguan Qinpu, said to date from 1799, but its date is not confirmed; until recently it was known only as a hand copied collection of melodies belonging to Wang Binlu himself.
 All the Longyinguan Qinpu melodies are also in Meian Qinpu, and all are virtually identical; the main differences between the Longyinguan Qinpu and Meian Qinpu versions of Guanshan Yue are that the latter divides the melody into two parts plus a coda (at the places indicated here by the addition of red lines), and the former includes instructions at the end only to repeat the melody once, not continuously, as discussed further below.